 Before beginning treatment methods for a compression fracture, it is best to ensure without any doubt that what you are experiencing is in fact that injury.
 The best way to do that is to consult a medical professional in order to receive a thorough diagnostic.

-Diagnosing compression fracture is not usually an easy task unlike other medical conditions.
+Diagnosing compression fracture is not usually an easy task, unlike other medical conditions.
 For instance, an elderly person is complaining of back pain, it is normally assumed that it is just an ordinary pain that is associated with age.
-Further assumption might be that the elderly person might be suffering from spinal arthritis.
+The further assumption might be that the elderly person might be suffering from spinal arthritis.
 These assumptions might be given by his or her family members, caregivers or by the treating physician.
 This kind of case gives little or no room for the diagnosis of the fracture

 There are a few methods a doctor will try when diagnosing your condition.
 First, the doctor will ask your personal questions about your medical history and daily habits.
 This is to construct a profile of your overall health, so they can determine what may have caused your injury and if it has something to do with a spinal compression fracture.
-There are some questions that will be ask by the doctor concerning the pain and will probably be as follows.
+There are some questions that will be asked by the doctor concerning the pain and will probably be as follows.

 - When did you begin to experience the pain?